-Main walls

-Repair category 2

-Notes Areas of weathered/spalling stonework were noted along with some areas of cracked render.
-Masonry and render repairs should be anticipated and budgeted for.
+Main walls Repair category 2 Notes Areas of weathered/spalling masonry were noted along with some localised vegetation growth at the front wallhead.
+Localised damaged render was also noted at the gable elevation.
+Some general masonry/render repairs should be anticipated.

-Windows, external doors and joinery

-Repair category 2

-Notes Windows and doors serving the property are of mixed age with older aspects affected by general wear and tear.
+Windows, external doors and joinery Repair category 1 Notes Windows serving the property have been replaced in the past and were generally found to be in a condition typical for their age.
 Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Older windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms and other components.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms and other components.
+Access doors are of mixed age/styles and were found to be free from significant defect.